Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-6-Active Directory Ransomware Incident Investigation/Windows-Event-Logs/process-events.md

 ---

-# WMIC Payload Deployment
+## WMIC Payload Deployment

-## Description
+### Description

-The attacker used WMIC to remotely execute the ransomware payload.
+The attacker used WMIC remote process creation to deploy the ransomware payload.

-## Evidence
+### Evidence

 Observed Command: